 Your blog post isn’t written for you, so you’ll still have some work to do.
 But the organization and format is done.
 And after some time of working with the templates (plus the tools and your bonus), you’ll have at least a few formats memorized, your writing will improve rapidly, and you’ll have smooth sailing ahead.

 The templates you get in Blog Post in a Box take away much of the work, confusion, and uncertainty.
 They can even remove writer’s block because you’ll have a clear plan to follow.

 Plus, you get the tools for writing posts faster and easier, so you can focus on helping your readers and growing your blog. — Peter Sandeen, Marketing Message and Conversion Optimization Expert

 Blog Post in a Box is in a digital box, of course.
 Everything’s wrapped up in a Zip file with three folders that contain your materials.
 When you open the folders, here’s what you’ll find:

-- Your Blog Post in a Box Instruction Manual: 16 pages about blog posts
+- Your Blog Post in a Box Instruction Manual: 16 pages of expert blogging advice

 - The Guide to Blog Post Types and Templates: a 13-page manual to help you match your ideas to a blog post style